ecorkran/blog/src/content/blog/mcp-notes.md

 # MCP Notes – Working Draft

 Took the three‑day weekend to play with MCP servers, Docker and Windsurf.
 These are the raw notes I captured between family time and hacking.
 They’re rough but runnable and might save you the same rabbit‑holes I fell into.
+Includes information on LAN sharing, proxies, bridging, and https://smithery.ai.

 ## Overview